Things You'll Need

 Wrap the hand around a bud vase.
 Secure it in place with glue dots at contact points so the hand stays in place.
 Adjust the fingers if necessary so that the grasp looks realistic.

 Place white silk flowers in the bud vase, along with a small branch.
 Try flowers that are more typical for funerals, like roses, orchids or mums rather than cheery blooms such as daisies.
-You can use real flowers, but silk flowers will allow you to display this arrangement throughout the Halloween season – and save it for next year.
+You can use real flowers, but silk blossoms will allow you to display this arrangement throughout the Halloween season – and save your creepy Halloween flowers for next year.

-Position plastic spiders all over the flowers, vase and hand so that it appears that they are swarming.
+Position small black plastic spiders all over the flowers, vase and hand so that it appears that they are swarming.
 Keep them in place with glue dots.

 Tie a thread to the branch and dangle a spider from it.
 You can either tie the spider to the thread or use a glue dot.
-Add additional plastic spiders around the arrangement and scatter them over the tabletop to complete the scary effect of your creepy Halloween flowers.
+Add plenty of additional plastic spiders around the arrangement and scatter them over the tabletop to complete the scary effect of your creepy Halloween flowers.